Azure/alz-monitor/docs/wiki/Deploy-with-Azure-PowerShell.md

   $LZManagementGroup="The management group id for Landing Zones"
 ```

-> *IMPORTANT:* Above-mentioned "pseudoRootManagementGroup" variable value, as being the so called "pseudo root management group id", should _coincide_ with the value of "parPolicyManagementGroupId", set previously within the parameter files.
+> *IMPORTANT:* Above-mentioned "pseudoRootManagementGroup" variable value, being the so called "pseudo root management group id", should _coincide_ with the value of the "parPolicyPseudoRootMgmtGroup" parameter, as set previously within the parameter files.

 ### ALZ unaligned
 > For ease of deployment and maintenance we have kept the same variables.
 If, for example, you combined Identity, Management and Connectivity into one management group you should configure the variables _identityManagementGroup_, _managementManagementGroup_ and _connectivityManagementGroup_ with the same management group id.